-Can I get a good deal on a short sale?
+Looking to make a deal on a short sale?

-Every now and then a good deal will come along.
-Often times people hear the term "short sale" and routinely think of a seller that is insolvent and needs to sell their property quickly to prevent further financial problems.
-This is sometimes the case and can be an opportunity for a buyer to do well from another's misfortune.
-In contrast, a lender may consider a short sale even if the seller isn't delinquent with their payments, but property values have depreciated.
+From time to time, yes.
+Often times people hear the words "short sale" and automatically think of a seller that is in trouble and needing to sell their property fast to prevent further financial problems.
+This is at times the case and can be an opportunity for a buyer to do well from another's misfortune.
+More commonly, a lender may consider a short sale even if the seller is current with their mortgage, but property values have fallen.
 In these instances the "bargain" price may in fact be closer to current market values rather than below.

-Get a real estate professional with short sale knowledge.
-Your City Country Connection can help expedite the transaction and make sure you're protected.
-Don't allow inexperience to hold up the closing process.
-Let my experience and knowledge work for you.
+Get an agent with short sale knowledge.
+Your City Country Connection can aid you in expediting the transaction and make certain you're protected.
+Don't let inexperience hinder the closing process.
+Put my experience and knowledge to work in your favor.

-- Even with an experienced real estate agent and under the best of situations, buying a short sale property will generally take longer than a typical real estate transaction.
-Be aware that most short sales will not close in the customary 30 days or less.
-Remember that you're not only getting approval from the seller, but the lender must also agree to the discounted price.
-It's not uncommon that your offer will go before a committee to approve or disapprove, which will add time - sometimes even 2 to 3 months.
+- Even in the best of situations and with an experienced real estate agent, buying a short sale property will generally take longer than a typical real estate transaction.
+Be informed that a majority of short sales will not close in 30 days or less.
+Remember that you're not only getting approval from the seller, but the lender must also agree to the terms of the sale.
+It's not uncommon that your offer will go before a committee to approve, which will add time - sometimes even 2 to 3 months.

-- Home protection warranties, buyer credits and allowances, and closing cost concessions are generally non-negotiable when working with a short sale.
-The lender will sell the property just the way it is which means the lender isn't going to pay for repairs.
-Make sure you reserve the right to have the property inspected for pests, HVAC, electrical, and other critical areas.
-At Your City Country Connection, when I write an offer, I will be looking out for your interests first and will always advise you to make your offer contingent upon the results of the inspections.
+- Home protection plans, buyer credits and allowances, and closing cost concessions are generally not negotiable when buying a short sale.
+The lender will sell the property "as is" which means the lender won't be paying for repairs.
+Always reserve the right to have the property inspected for pests, HVAC, electrical, and other critical areas.
+At Your City Country Connection, when I write an offer, I am looking out for your interests above all else and will always recommend that you make your offer contingent upon the results of the inspections.